The McKay conjecture with coprime group automorphisms and the Okuyama-Wajima argument: The relative McKay conjecture with coprime group automorphisms

-The aim of this section is to prove Theorem A from the Introduction.
-We will prove the following statement, that can be shown to be equivalent to the statement of Theorem A by applying \cite[Lem.
-13.23]{Isa76}.
-In order to prove the following theorem, we will carefully follow the relevant parts of the proof of \cite[10.26]{Nav18}.
+The aim of this section is to prove Theorem B from the Introduction.
+We will actually prove a projective version of Theorem B by carefully following the relevant parts of the proof of \cite[10.26]{Nav18}.
+We will use the notion of strong character triple isomorphism, see \cite[Problem 11.13]{Isa76} or \cite[Problem 5.4]{Nav18}.